Lucho3/linuxintro/README.md

 # linuxintro
-This repo is about introduction to linux
+This repo is about introduction to linux.